milesroberts-123/poolseq-kmers/README.md

 - [x] add more parameters to config.yaml

+- [ ] figure out way to run workflow in batches

+- [ ] parallelize discosnp

 - [ ] generalize bayes theorem to negative binomial distribution

 - [ ] write hetmers binary to calculate fst